Aman1798/Aman1798/README.md

  ---

   <p align="center">
-    Demonstrate your appreciation by starring and forking repositories that you find valuable ❤️
+    Show your gratitude by starring and branching repositories that you deem valuable ❤️
   </p>
 </p>